putgeminmouth/tell-request/docs/guide/GettingStarted.md

 Layout of a Tell Request:
 <img src="../overview_1.jpg" loading="lazy">

 A tell request is all about providing a tour of the changes that is as much about pointing things out as it is about the order in which you do so.

-Sometimes this can be as simple as:
-1. Here's an interface defining a contract
-1. Look at these tests explaining it's use cases
-1. Please scrutinize the implementation details

-But in real life there can be some back and forth and some incidental changes along the way.
+Think of a slideshow inlined within a set of diffs.

+The basic (and currently only) cue in a Tell Request is a comment, and serves a few purposes: to point out a location of interest, explain it (how it relates to the previous & next cues), and set where in the presentation order it fits.

 # Comments